Team Treefrog Interns

 Since 2003, we have mentored research interns during our field seasons.
 These are some recent interns.

-Astrid Katerina Lisondro Arosemena is a Panamenian biology student at the Universidad Autonoma de Chiriquí who is developing her undergraduate thesis on thermal ecology of Neotropical frogs.
-She worked with Javier Méndez Narváez to study physiological and biochemical mechanisms of nitrogen excretion in terrestrial frog embryos and nest-dwelling larvae, as mechanisms to avoid ammonia toxicity under dry conditions.
-While in Gamboa, she also studied the thermal ecology of two foam-nesting frog species that use aquatic (Engystomops pustulosus) and terrestrial (Leptodactylus fragilis) nest sites.
+Astrid Katerina Lisondro Arosemena is a Panamenian biology student from Universidad Autonoma de Chiriquí.
+In 2019 she worked with Javier Méndez Narváez to study physiological and biochemical mechanisms of nitrogen excretion in terrestrial frog embryos and nest-dwelling larvae, as mechanisms to avoid ammonia toxicity under dry conditions.
+She began studying thermal ecology of two foam-nesting frog species that use aquatic (Engystomops pustulosus) and terrestrial (Leptodactylus fragilis) nest sites, then did her undergraduate thesis on thermal ecology of another Neotropical frog.
+She returned in 2021 as a STRI-SENACYT intern, continuing her own thermal ecology research and learning methods for developmental biology from María José Salazar Nicholls.

 Lauriane Bégué is Masters student at University of Montpellier, France.
 She worked with Javier Méndez Narváez to study physiological and biochemical mechanisms of nitrogen excretion in terrestrial embryos and nest-dwelling larvae and their role in avoiding ammonia toxicity under dry conditions.
 She also did an exploratory study on thermal tolerance in aquatic (E. pustulosus) and terrestrial (L. fragilis) nest-dwelling tadpoles.